-The German anti-money laundering and financial crime requirements are based on the Third Anti-Money Laundering Directive (EU Directive 2005/60).
+Since the last amendment dated 26 June 2017, the German anti-money laundering and financial prevention crime requirements are based on the Fourth Anti-Money Laundering Directive (EU Directive 2015/849).

 14 What is the definition of a politically exposed person (PEP) in local law?
 Are there increased due diligence requirements for establishing a private banking relationship for a PEP?